Hurricane Willa: Aftermath

-In Nayarit, the National Civil Protection Coordination designated the municipalities of Acaponeta, Del Nayar, Huajicori, Rosamorada, Ruiz, Santiago Ixcuintla, Tecuala, and Tuxpan as disaster areas.
-In the Escuinapa Municipality in Sinaloa, it was reported that over 2,000 families were living under plastic roofs six months after the storm.
+In Nayarit, the National Civil Protection Coordination designated the municipalities of Acaponeta, El Nayar, Huajicori, Rosamorada, Ruiz, Santiago Ixcuintla, Tecuala, and Tuxpan as disaster areas.
+In the municipality of Escuinapa in Sinaloa, it was reported that over 2,000 families were living under plastic roofs six months after the storm.
 Additionally, Mayor Emmet Soto Grave stated that there were many irregularities in the damage reported by the previous government.
 In total, 144 houses had been counted as damaged by the government from October 23–28, while more than 2,000 were actually affected.
 After President Andrés Manuel López Obrador had federal officials visit the city, more inaccuracies regarding damage to roads, educational institutions, and areas of tourism were discovered.
 In the time after Willa's dissipation, the National Water Commission reported that the Baluarte River had seen a major increase in chromium, mercury, and nickel concentrations a month after the storm.
 Throughout the region, mango orchards were severely damaged by wind gusts from Willa, resulting in a 50–75% decrease in production.
 This decrease equated to a loss of about 77,162 US tons (70,000 metric tons) or 13,300 ha of mango.
 At least 1,200 farmers required loans due to significant losses.
-The mayor of Mazatlan sent 60 workers, two cranes, and three dump trucks to Escuinapa.
+The mayor of Mazatlán sent 60 workers, two cranes, and three dump trucks to Escuinapa.
 Several months after the storm, the communities of Maloya and Buenavista in El Rosario were mostly without potable water.